magento/devdocs/guides/v2.3/frontend-dev-guide/css-topics/css-critical-path.md

 If there is not `critical.css` for custom theme but there is Luma theme, Luma's `critical.css` will be used.
 Critical css file path can also be configured in `di.xml` as a constructor `filePath` argument in `Magento\Theme\Block\Html\Header\CriticalCss` block.

-To generate critical CSS for your theme online generators can be used or you can create it by yourself.
-While creating your own critical CSS adhere to the following principles:
+To generate critical CSS for your theme critical path CSS generators like [Penthouse](https://www.npmjs.com/package/penthouse) or [Critical](https://www.npmjs.com/package/critical) can be used.
+Or you can create it by yourself.
+While creating critical CSS adhere to the following principles:

 - Minify your `critical.css` to reduce it's size.
 - Do not duplicate your styles in `critical.css` and non-critical style sheets.